vipi-n/swe-101/lld/desing-patterns.md

 ### Singleton Pattern

-**Purpose:** Ensure a class has exactly **one instance** and provide a global point of access.
+**Purpose:** Only **one instance** of a class should exist across the entire app.

 **Problem without it:**
-- Multiple instances of a DB connection pool = wasted connections, hitting DB limits, inconsistent state
+- 2 DB connection pools = double the connections, wasted resources
-- Multiple config managers = one part of the app reads stale config while another has fresh values
+- 2 config managers = one reads stale config, other has fresh — bugs
-- Multiple loggers writing to the same file = corrupted/interleaved log output
+- 2 loggers writing same file = corrupted logs
-- Basically: **shared resources get duplicated**, causing resource waste, race conditions, and inconsistency
+- **TL;DR:** Shared resources get duplicated → waste + inconsistency

 **Use cases:** Database connection pools, configuration managers, logging, caches.